shahcompbio/spectrum-cohort-docker/README.md

 docker-compose up
 ```

-Then go to `localhost` to see the dashboard
+Then go to `localhost:5001` to see the dashboard